-WANTED-Dress Making and Plain Sewing, by a horoughly competent Dress Maker.
+WANTED-Dress Making and Plain Sewing, by a thoroughly competent Dress Maker.
 TERMS, 50 Cents per day.
-Enquire at J. M. Sill's, Cherry st.
+Enquire at J. M. Sill's, Cherry st. Situation as Book keeper or Clerk wanted by block.
+Entrance from Pine street.

 Situation as Book keeper or Clerk wanted by thoroughly competant young man, Address H Box 1135, Towanda, Pa.

 David Goodman, Blacksmith, has Removed from shop on Park street to the rear of Col. Means' block.
 Entrance from Pine street.

-Nathan Tidd desires to inform his patrons and the public in general, that he is prepared to deliver Loyal Sock coal at same prices as charged at the S. L. & S. Yard.
+Nathan Tidd desires to inform his patrons and the public in general, that he is prepared to deliver the public in general, that he is prepared to delive Loyal Sock coal at same prices as charged at the S. L. & S. Yard.

-BUY THE BEST KNIFE MADE-Forged stead of being stamped WELLSE' Crockery store.
+BUY THE BEST KNIFE MADE-Forged n stead of being stamped out-for sale at C P. WELLSE' Crockery store.